alopes2/payx-payment-gateway/README.md

 * [Swashbuckle 5.1.0](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) - ASPNET.Core API documentation
 * [AutoMapper 9.0.0](https://github.com/AutoMapper/AutoMapper) - Mapping package
 * [Coverlet](https://github.com/tonerdo/coverlet) - Code coverage generation package - **coverlet.msbuild** and **coverlet.collector** are the depencies packages needed

+## Improvement Points

+### Code Coverage - Tests

+More tests can be written to increase code coverage and confiability.

+### Authorization

+Authorization is done in a basic **login-password** approach, it could be improved in a implementation where the Merchant wouldn't need to login to get a new JWT token.

+### Encryption

+Encryption could be added for saving critical payment information and/or Acquiring Bank connections.

+### Throttling

+Throttling could be applied for limitting number of requests per second to protect against attacks.